Let your practices make you a spiritual fruit, not a religious nut

 - How can we identify religious nuts?

-- How does the Gita urge us to become religious nuts or spiritual fruits?
+- How does the Gita urge us to become spiritual fruits, not religious nuts?

-- How can we spiritually enrich the world?
+- How can we help raise human consciousness?

 To know more about this verse, please click on the image